dzhenidi/EasyData/README.md

 Implementation Details:
 -----------------------
-* uses `ActiveSupport` to infer the name of the table given the model, use `::table_name=` to override the default.
+* Uses `ActiveSupport` to infer the name of the table given the model, use `::table_name=` to override the default.
-* the associations methods provide default values for the options argument
+* The associations methods provide default values for the options argument

 TODO:
 -----
-* expand query interface to include `::includes` and `::joins`
+* Expand query interface to include `::includes` and `::joins`
-* make query methods lazy and stackable
+* Make query methods lazy and stackable
-* include validations
+* Include validations